JDRomano2/strix/README.md

 ![CI](https://github.com/JDRomano2/strix/workflows/CI/badge.svg)

-A (modern) Library and command line tool for interacting with OWL2 ontologies
+A (modern) library and command line tool for interacting with OWL2 ontologies

 ## What is Strix?